python/cpython/Doc/library/time.rst

 .. function:: monotonic()

-   Monotonic clock, i.e. cannot go backward.
-It is not affected by system clock updates.
-The reference point of the returned value is undefined, so that only the difference between the results of consecutive calls is valid and is a number of seconds.
+   Return the value (in fractional seconds) of a monotonic clock, i.e. a clock that cannot go backwards.
+The clock is not affected by system clock updates.
+   The reference point of the returned value is undefined, so that only the difference between the results of consecutive calls is valid.

    On Windows versions older than Vista, :func:`monotonic` detects :c:func:`GetTickCount` integer overflow (32 bits, roll-over after 49.7 days).
    It increases an internal epoch (reference time by) 2\ :sup:`32` each time that an overflow is detected.
 The epoch is stored in the process-local state and so the value of :func:`monotonic` may be different in two Python processes running for more than 49 days.
 On more recent versions of Windows and on other operating systems, :func:`monotonic` is system-wide.